Competition and Diversity in Generative AI: Model

 In other words, while players can strategically choose their inputs $\theta$, they cannot change $T$'s ranking of ``better'' responses over ``worse'' responses given intent $I$. \Cref{as:ranked} is fairly stylized, and will not be true in practice; models are not perfectly stable.
-We provide evidence in \Cref{sec:as-validation} that it is \textit{directionally} correct---that is, $\pi(\bpn{T}(\theta))$ does not change much as $\theta$ varies, but it can change dramatically for different GAITs $T, T'$.
+Very detailed, strategic prompts or the inclusion of personal information could lead to meaningful differences in the information that GAITs provide.
+On the other hand, \Cref{as:ranked} captures the fact that empirically, idiosyncratic prompting does not suffice to break GAITs out of their default behaviors, as evidenced by much of the experimental literature on AI homogeneity \citep[e.g.,~][]{anderson2024homogenization, doshi2024generative}.
+We provide evidence in \Cref{sec:as-validation} that \Cref{as:ranked} is \textit{directionally} correct by studying how rankings vary across different prompts $\theta$.
+We find that $\pi(\bpn{T}(\theta))$ does not change much as $\theta$ varies, but it can change dramatically across different GAITs $T, T'$.